awesomemotive/simplemap/readme.txt

 = What if I have a problem with SimpleMap, or find a bug? =

-Please visit [the SimpleMap forums at WordPress.org](http://wordpress.org/tags/simplemap?forum_id=10) if you have a bug to report.
+Please open a ticket on [the SimpleMap project's repo on Github](https://github.com/semperfiwebdesign/simplemap/issues) if you have a bug to report.
 Otherwise, you may access premium support inside the plugin dashboard.

 == Changelog ==